Law - Political Science - Administration

 Professional integration

-The Master's degree in Public Law and Litigation is designed to train young lawyers capable of practicing in all branches of public law, whether they are future lawyers, counsels, magistrates, or experts in public law.
-It also prepares students for entrance examinations to the civil service in the broadest sense of the term, and is the natural gateway to a doctorate in law.
+The Master's degree in Public Law and Litigation aims to train young lawyers to practice in all areas of public law, whether as future attorneys, advisors, magistrates, or public law experts.
+It prepares students for competitive entrance exams into the civil service in the broadest sense and is the natural gateway to a doctorate in law.

 Read more